Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

-But, as I write this post in January 2022, after a full day of research and trying different approaches, I’ve got a <video>
+But, as I write this post in January 2022, and have updated in 2024, after much research and trying different approaches, I have a <video>

 tag that will play a video with a transparent background across a wide variety of browsers.